 - Le Prince du Pacifique, directed by Alain Corneau and shot in Huahine in 2000, stars Thierry Lhermitte and Patrick Timsit.

 - South Pacific (2001), a musical comedy directed by Richard Pierce, stars Harry Connick Jr. and Glenn Close.

 - Couples Retreat was released by Universal Studios and shot in Bora Bora in October 2008.
 With only 7 million dollars invested in the film locally, it was the highest grossing film for Universal that year.
 Nearly fifty journalists were invited to travel to the filming location by the producers.

 - L’ordre et la Morale directed by Matthieu Kassowitz, was shot in 2010 on Anaa, a small island in the Tuamotus selected as the setting for events in Ouvea (New Caledonia).
 Events depicted as taking place in Noumea were filmed in Pape’ete.

 Other TV shows and documentaries

 Every year the islands are selected as the location for a number of documentaries, TV reality shows, cooking shows and advertising for major international brands.
-Surfing the waves in Teahupoʻo as well as in a few secret spots in the more distant archipelagos is obviously a favourite subject for film.
-The same can be said of our sharks and whales (which ply our waters from July to November).
-The US TV series, Survivor, shot in 2002 in the Marquesas (Nuku Hiva), helped publicise the archipelago in North America.
+Surfing the waves in Teahupoʻo as well as in a few secret spots in the more distant archipelagos is a favorite subject for film.
+The same can be said of local wildlife such as sharks and whales (which visit the waters from July to November).
+The US TV series, Survivor, shot in 2002 in the Marquesas (Nuku Hiva), helped publicize the archipelago in North America.